Joyous, Thoughtful Programs

 Skills covered include creativity, communication, problem solving, decision making, empathy, managing people and emotions.

 Life skills allow us to navigate a demanding life with joy and confidence.

 How do you use childrens books to promote Language Arts and Life Skills? . . .

 Good children's literature is rich in language and thought — new words, multicultural themes, interesting characters caught up in tricky situations… !

 We curate award-winning books from around the world and design holistic activities to promote book appreciation and interaction.

 Kids learn to read and write in school.
-We take them a step further: thinking beyond books to form their own views, effecively collaborating to display and nuture ideas.
+We take them a step further: thinking beyond books to form their own views, effectively collaborating to display and nurture ideas.

 Our small group size and warm fun-oriented approach ensures even reticent children express themselves freely and with confidence!